Most sports require players to be tall to take advantage of plays, and when you’re on the shorter side, the thought of being short may hold you back.

 - Not likely to play center back/goalkeeper

-- Shoulder to shoulder disadvantage
+- Shoulder-to-shoulder disadvantage

 - Fewer interceptions with shorter legs

 The following is a list of the best players in the English Premier League over the last 10 years.
-A note for defenders and goalkeepers, you a less likely to get the accolades that the forward players get!
+A note for defenders and goalkeepers makes you less likely to get the accolades that the forward players get!